Pat and Dandy's Sports Bar and Grill - Bar Rescue Update - Open or Closed?

 The kitchen is also doing great and is cooking food faster.

-They are sending it out quickly to positive feedback.
+They are sending it out quickly and receiving positive feedback.

 What Happened Next at Calendar's Pizzeria?